boku7/boku7.github.io/_posts/2019-09-15-SLAE32_1_BindShell.md

 	execve("/bin/bash", NULL, NULL);
 }
 ```
-Great, now lets take a deeper dive into how to find all these function, and what they mean, using the linux man (manual) pages.
+Great, now lets take a deeper dive into how to find all these function, and what they mean, using the linux manual (man) pages.

 ###socket()
 Our first function is `socket()`.
 We already know that this function is used to create a new socket.
 To find out more about this function we will use the command `man 7 socket` from our linux terminal.